 We wouldn't have now another opportunity to put another originalist on the court if Hillary Clinton won.

-You know, and then you got I mean, you got the same old predictable people, starting with Bill Crystal.
+You know, and then you got, I mean, you got the same old predictable people, starting with Bill Crystal.

-Not that he's supporting him or George Will, oh, we've got to defeat Donald Trump in the November.
+Oh, we've got to defeat Donald Trump in the November.

-Okay, then what are you gonna get?
+Okay, then what are you going to get?

-You're not getting tax cuts, the crumbs are gonna be taken back.
+The crumbs are going to be taken back.

-You get to keep Obamacare as if we haven't had enough damage to the American people and their health care system with Obamacare.
+You get to keep Obamacare as if we haven't had enough damage to the American people and their health care system with Obamacare?

-Keep your doctor, keep your plan and save money.
+Keep your doctor, keep your plan, and save money.

 None of that came true.